Champaign County Pet of the Week - NewsBreak

 Champaign County Pet of the Week

-Memphis is a handsome five month old white & tiger kitten who would love to go home with one of his four siblings.
-He is a little shy but really does love to be held and petted.
-Come meet him at the Paws Animal Shelter, 1535 West U.S. Highway 36, Urbana.
+Licorice is a petite one year old spayed female.
+She has quite unusual markings as you can see.
+While Licorice gets along with most of the cats here at the shelter, she’s selective in who she chooses to be friends with.
+She may do best as an “only cat” home.
+Come meet her today at the Paws Animal Shelter, 1535 West U.S. Highway 36, Urbana.
 Check out PAWS at www.pawsurbana.com, on Facebook at www.facebook.com/paws.urbana, on Petfinder at petfinder.com or call 937-653-6233.
 PAWS is in need of volunteers and foster homes.
 CONTRIBUTED.www.springfieldnewssun.com